Oluwasetemi/css-note/slides.md

 <h1 class="text-sm bg-orange p-4 text-center">Justify Content(Main Axis Alignment)</h1>
 <div></div>
 The main axis is the natural way the flex items are laid out across the page in a row.
-With the <kbd>justify-content</kbd> flex property you can control how you want your items to be laid out.
+With the `justify-content` flex property you can control how you want your items to be laid out.
 Code Example:

-<p class="text-xl mb-4"><strong><kbd>flex-start</kbd></strong> : Items are aligned to the start of the container.</p>
+<p class="text-xl mb-4"><strong>`flex-start`</strong> : Items are aligned to the start of the container.</p>

 ```html {monaco-run}
 <style>